Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Active Efforts

-The ICWA requires CSWs to provide an Indian family with active efforts in casework.
-Active efforts include providing remedial services and rehabilitative programs designed to prevent the breakup of the Indian family and should be assessed on a case-by-case basis.
+The ICWA requires CSWs to provide an Indian family with active efforts in casework from the first point of contact with the family.
+Active efforts include providing remedial services and rehabilitative programs designed to prevent the need for removal when there is reason to know the child is or may be an Indian child and should be assessed on a case-by-case basis.
 Active efforts should also utilize the available resources of the Indian child’s extended family, tribe, tribal and other Indian social service agencies and individual Indian caregiver service providers.
-Active efforts should be delivered in a manner that takes in to account the prevailing social and cultural values, conditions, and way of life of the Indian child’s tribe.
-Active efforts must be delivered in order to:
+Per WIC 224.1 (f) Active efforts” means affirmative, active, thorough, and timely efforts intended primarily to maintain or reunite an Indian child with their family.
+If an agency is involved in an Indian child custody proceeding, active efforts shall involve assisting the parent, parents, or Indian custodian through the steps of a case plan and with accessing or developing the resources necessary to satisfy the case plan. . . ."

 The following are some guidelines for providing active efforts (this is not an exhaustive list):